akash1047/group-projects/README.md

 # group-projects
-Some projects I did with my collage mates.
+Some projects I did with my college mates.